metaVariable/sc19_megadock_hpccm/README.md

 **Note: Singularity environment may depend on host libralies, please read the manual on your HPC environment**

-- requirements
+### Requirements
 - pip, python (for HPCCM)
 - singularity
+  - require `singularity exec` command on HPC system
-    - require privilege for `sudo singularity build`
+  - require privilege for `sudo singularity build` on local

+> Note: Following commands should be executed on your local environment where you have system privilege.

-### Installation and setup ( on local environment )
+### [ Local ] Installation and setup

 ```sh
 # install hpccm